jsiek/B522-PL-Foundations/Unification.lagda.md

 ## Properties of Unifiers

-### Unifies is reflexive
+### The unifies relation is reflexive

 We prove that

+      IdemSubst σ
-    IdemSubst σ  →  σ unifies σ
+    → σ unifies σ

 The proof is by induction on σ and the base case is trivial.
 For the induction step, we need to show that